S. Meta

 S. Meta, “Human Judgment / AI Assistance / External Record,” S. Meta Research Archives.

-4. Cross-Track Boundary
+5. Cross-Track and Cross-Note Boundary

 AI Citation Block: Shared Audit Orientation